MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 :::image type="content" border="true" source="media/howto-authentication-passwordless-security-key/optional-settings-with-aaguid.png" alt-text="Screenshot of FIDO2 security key options.":::

 - **Allow self-service set up** should remain set to **Yes**.
-If set to no, your users won't be able to register a passkey through MySecurityInfo, even if enabled by Authentication Methods policy.
+If set to no, your users can't register a passkey through MySecurityInfo, even if enabled by Authentication Methods policy.
 - **Enforce attestation** should be set to **Yes** if your organization wants to be assured that a FIDO2 security key model or passkey provider is genuine and comes from the legitimate vendor.
-    - For FIDO2 security keys, we require security key metadata to be published and verified with the FIDO Alliance Metadata Service, and also pass Microsoft's additional set of validation testing.
+    - For FIDO2 security keys, we require security key metadata to be published and verified with the FIDO Alliance Metadata Service, and also pass Microsoft's another set of validation testing.
 For more information, see [What is a Microsoft-compatible security key?](concept-authentication-passwordless.md#fido2-security-key-providers)
-    - For passkeys in Microsoft Authenticator, we do not currently support attestation.
+    - For passkeys in Microsoft Authenticator, we don't currently support attestation.

   >[!WARNING]
   >Attestation enforcement governs whether a passkey is allowed during registration only.
 Users who are able to register a passkey without attestation will not be blocked during sign-in if **Enforce attestation** is set to **Yes** at a later time.